Sparsh-Sharma/Lagrangian-Solver-for-Euler-Equations/README.md

 Steps
 -----

-1. Open the terminal and locate your steapy directory
+1. Open the terminal and locate your corneal directory

 2. Type 'python setup.py install' to install the library in your python